-Even now that little signs of the magnificence of the monument has remained, Persepolis still embodies the glory of the Persian Empire.
+Even now that little signs of the magnificence of the monument have remained, this ancient remnant of Persepolis still embodies the glory of the Persian Empire.
 It was here that the Achaemenid rulers ran their empire and celebrated their national ceremonies such as Nowruz before Alexander III of Macedon burnt the whole structure down in the process of conquering the world.

 Most of the stone has turned into grey over the millennia, as a result of dustiness.
 However, there are waxed remains from Persepolis in the National Museum in Tehran.
 Persepolis is a symbol of pride and civilization among Iranians.

-Karim Khan Zand, the founder of the Zand Dynasty, had a major role in the development of Shiraz.
-His legacy, the Vakil, or Zandiyeh complex, including the Citadel of Karim Khan, a bath, a mosque, and a bazaar, is located in the center of the city in order to give access to all the city residents.
+Karim Khan Zand, the founder of the Zand Dynasty, had a major role in the development of the city.
+His legacy, the Vakil, or Zandiyeh complex, including the Citadel of Karim Khan, a bath, a mosque, and a bazaar, is located in the center of the city to give access to all the city residents.

 The Citadel was initially used as the residential place of the royal family and it was also the military center during the Zand Dynasty.
 Later, in the Pahlavi Dynasty, it was turned into a prison.

 Vakil Bazaar is a roofed bazaar that regulates its temperature in different seasons, commissioned by Karim Khan as part of his plan to make the city a great trading center.
 Currently, a wide range of shops is available at the bazaar selling different kinds of spices, carpets, and handicrafts.